seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 Dyson is focused on engine quality and power of suction.

-IRobot focuses on innovation as always more smart devices, iot features and multiple automatic features.
+IRobot focuses on the innovation of increasingly intelligent devices, multiple automatic and IoT functions.

 IR2 differs from the competitors focusing in optimized mapping algoritm, solving enivromental issues feaced by the robot and the design of the products.